Purdue Engineering students offered prominent research awards

 Because some award announcements are received on a rolling basis and others are routed through non-College channels, Purdue Engineering maintains a running list that is frequently updated and also offers an online form for submissions.

-In its 2023 Award Offers and Honorable Mentions List, the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) lists the names of nine Boilermaker awardees, as well as three honorable mentions and five alumni recipients.
+In its 2022 Award Offers and Honorable Mentions List, the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) lists the names of 12 Boilermaker awardees, as well as five honorable mentions and two alumni recipients.

-GRFP recognizes and supports outstanding graduate students in NSF-supported STEM (Science, Technology, Engineering, and Mathematics) disciplines who are pursuing research-based master's and doctoral degrees at accredited U.S. institutions.
-The five-year fellowship provides three years of financial support, including an annual stipend of $34,000 and a cost-of-education allowance of $12,000 to the institution.
+GRFP recognizes and supports outstanding graduate students in NSF-supported STEM (Science, Technology, Engineering and Mathematics) disciplines who are pursuing research-based master's and doctoral degrees at accredited U.S. institutions.
+The five-year fellowship includes three years of financial support, including an annual stipend of $34,000 and a cost of education allowance of $12,000 to the institution.
 It is the country’s oldest fellowship program that directly supports graduate students in various STEM fields.

 Current Purdue Engineering students who have received NSF fellowship offers: